ringtail/kube-nurse/README.md

 # kube-nurse
-nurse is a kubernetes system diagnostic tool.
+kube-nurse is a kubernetes system diagnostic tool.